MJvZ1981/Superpy/report.md

 3. I used the Typer and Rich module, what resulted in a (what I think of as) easy to use CLI.
 It's pretty straightforward and does not require the long strings needed with argparse.
 I think the program is pretty self-explanatoy because of this.

 4. Last but not least.
 The possibility to buy or sell multiple products.
 All products will be added to the underlaying data-files to properly manage your inventory.
 When a product is not properly stocked, the program will tell you exactly how many there are in stock.

-Sidenote: I came up with the idea to create a list of sorts: fruits [], dairy [] in the global scope.
-In the case where the supermarket can input what sort of product they want to add.
-For instance 'fruit'.
-In this case, the item will get appended to the fruits_list.
-This way I could keep up with the expiration date system I inplemented.
-But since there are so many sorts of products I just added a basic/standard date for newly added products.
-If the supermarket really does want to add this feature to the application (and willing to pay...)
-SURE! :)